Guinea

 With support from the British Red Cross and other humanitarian partners, the Guinea Red Cross responded rapidly, together with the national health authorities.
 The outbreak was quickly contained and declared over in June 2021.

-DONATE TO OUR EMERGENCIES FUND
+DONATE TO OUR DISASTER FUND

 Working with communities in Guinea